Greek Art and Archaeology, Near Eastern Art

 Professor Papalexandrou received his PhD from Princeton University focusing on the ritual dimensions of Early Greek figurative art.
-Prior to teaching at The University of Texas at Austin, he taught at the University of Michigan at Ann Arbor and spent the 2001-02 academic year as a research fellow at the Center for Hellenic Studies, Washington DC.
+Prior to teaching at The University of Texas at Austin, he taught at the University of Michigan at Ann Arbor and spent the 2001–02 academic year as a research fellow at the Center for Hellenic Studies, Washington DC.
 His first book, The Visual Poetics of Power: Warriors, Youths, and Tripods in Early Greece, was published in 2005.
-He is currently working on a second book that explores the role of monsters in the arts and rituals of Early Greece.
-A second project focuses on an exhibit that will showcase antiquities exchanged as diplomatic gifts between Greece and the USA after WWII.
-He is currently involved in two projects that have to do with the archaeology of ancient Italy.
-One focuses on the tranlsation/reception of the Greek tripod cauldron in Magna Graecia and Sicily in the Geometric, Archaic, and Classical periods.
-The other has to do with the importation and emulation of griffin cauldrons from the Aegean to Italy, especially Etruria, in the Archaic period.
+He is currently finishing a second book that explores the role of monsters in the arts and rituals of Early Greece.
+Other ongoing projects include research on Greek antiquities exchanged as diplomatic gifts between Greece and the USA after WWII; the publication of Early Iron Age bronze finds from the sanctuary of Itonia Athena in Thessaly, Greece; and the collecting practices of Greek Geometric Art after WWII.
+Papalexandrou has recently held fellowships at the Center of Advanced Studies in the Visual Arts, National Gallery, Washington D.C. and at the American School of Classical Studies at Athens Greece.
+In 2018–2019, he is a collaborator in “Material Entanglements in the Ancient Mediterranean and Beyond,” a research project funded by the Getty Foundation through its Connecting Art Histories initiative which meets in Athens under the auspices of Johns Hopkins University and the National Hellenic Research Foundation in Athens.

 Papalexandrou offers undergraduate classes on various aspects of Greek Art and Archaeology (Myth in Images in Greek and Roman Antiquity; Art and Archaeology of Greek Sanctuaries; The Parthenon throughout the Ages; Visual Cultures of Cyprus, Crete, and Sicily).
 He also offers courses on the Art and Archaeology of the Ancient Near East.
 His graduate seminars explore various themes regarding the Art and Culture of Early Greece, the Eastern Mediterranean (11-6 centuries BCE), and the Near East (Orientalizing Phenomenon; Art as a Means of Communication in Preliterate Societies; Visual Cultures of the Ancient Near East).
 In the 90s Papalexandrou excavated a large public building of Cypro-Archaic date (ca. late 6th c.
 BCE) at Polis tis Chysochou (Marion), Cyprus and he is now involved in the publication of this unique find.